 - Inhibin is another hormone that works synergistically with estrogen and progesterone in lowering the production of FSH.
 However, it does not have a significant role in lowering the amount of GnRH released by the hypothalamus.

 Anovulation is the absence of ovulation.
 These cycles occur during the first few cycles of puberty or prior to menopause.
 They may also occur in polycystic ovarian syndrome (PCOS) and is the most common cause of primary infertility among females.

 Oligo-ovulation means irregular ovulatory cycles.

 Amenorrhea is the absence of menstruation.
-It is either primary in which the female has never menstruated or secondary in which there is cessation of menstruation after the start of normal menstruation.
+It is either primary in which the female has never menstruated, or secondary in which there is a cessation of menstruation after the start of normal menstruation.

 Oligomenorrhea refers to scanty menstrual flow with cycle length exceeding 35 days.

 Polymenorrhea is frequent menses with each cycle lasting <22days.

 Dysmenorrhea is lower abdominal pain during menstrual cycle.

 The correct answers can be found below the references.